wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

 Perform Code Analysis
 ^^^^^^^^^^^^^^^^^^^^^

-Once you've found the stack trace, and found the line of code which is triggering the unhandled exception, you can start the process of determining root cause.
+Once you've found the stack trace, and found the lines of code which are triggering the unhandled exception, you can start the process of determining root cause.

-Often, just looking at (or near) the problematic line of code will be fruitful.
+Often, just looking in (or near) the problematic location in code will be fruitful.
 You may notice things you forgot, or lines which don't match an example you're referencing.

 .. note:: Developers who have lots of experience working with code will often have more luck looking at code than newer folks.
 That's ok, don't be discouraged!
 The experience will come with time.